GeoBigData/gbdx-training/README.md

     user_password = <your_password>
     ```

+5. Test your gbdxtools installation.
+First, bring up a terminal/cmd window and start Python <br/>
+`python`

-5. Test your installation - open Python in the terminal/cmd and test that the following code doesn't result in an error.
+6. Copy and paste the following code to test that your gbdxtools installation was successful.
+This should not result in an error.
+Once you are done, quit Python by typing `exit`.

   ```python
   from gbdxtools import Interface gbdx = Interface()
   ```

-6. Test that Jupyter Notebook runs by typing this at the command line [documentation here](https://jupyter.readthedocs.io/en/latest/running.html#running): <br/>
+7. Test the Jupyter installation by typing this at the command line [documentation here](https://jupyter.readthedocs.io/en/latest/running.html#running): <br/>
 `jupyter notebook`

-7. From here, feel free to create your own Notebook using the browser interface or download and start our tutorial notebook, gbdxtools-APIs.ipynb.
+8. From here, feel free to create your own Notebook using the browser interface or download and start our tutorial notebook, gbdxtools-APIs.ipynb.
 Note, this should just open when you start the jupyter server, but if not, simply open the following URL in a browser: http://localhost:8888 [Documentation](https://jupyter.readthedocs.io/en/latest/running.html#running)

 *\*If you choose not to install Anaconda, you will still need to install [Python](https://www.python.org) and [Pip](https://pip.pypa.io) before installing gbdxtools.*